aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 The fortune you seek is in another cookie.

-Last update: Thu Apr 30 07:22:25 2026
+Last update: Fri May  1 07:20:47 2026

 ### Let's play! 🎮